For such a fast superhero, the Flash sure is taking his time making it to the big screen.

-On Monday, Variety reported that production on the long-gestating solo outing for the DC superhero has once again been delayed, with the likely release date now looking to be 2021.
-It’s the latest blow for the movie that has struggled to find a script, director, and release since being announced four years ago.
+Last October, Variety reported that production on the long-gestating solo outing for the DC superhero had once again been delayed, with the likely release date looking to be in 2021.
+It marked the latest setback for the movie, which has struggled to find a script, director, and release since being announced five years ago.

 EW knows that timelines can get tricky in the superhero world, so we compiled a complete rundown of the bumpy road for The Flash.

 October 2014: The Flash announced with Ezra Miller to play Barry Allen